encode/django-rest-framework/docs/topics/funding.md

 > As a developer, Django REST framework feels like an obvious and natural extension to all the great things that make up Django and it's community.
 Getting started is easy while providing simple abstractions which makes it flexible and customizable.
 Contributing and supporting Django REST framework helps ensure its future and one way or another it also helps Django, and the Python ecosystem.
 >
-> &mdash; José Padilla, Django REST Framework Contributor
+> &mdash; José Padilla, Django REST framework contributor

 >  The number one feature of the Python programming language is its community.
 Such a community is only possible because of the Open Source nature of the language and all the culture that comes from it.
 Building great Open Source projects require great minds.
 Given that, we at Vinta are not only proud to sponsor the team behind DRF but we also recognize the ROI that comes from it.
 >